-- Naïve Bayes classifier assumes that ALL features are conditionally independent given the value of the target class. - A Bayesian network is a probabilistic graphical model that encodes probabilistic relationships among attributes of interest. - BBNs allow stating conditional independence assumptions that apply to subsets of the attributes. - Dependencies are modeled as graph where nodes correspond to attributes and edges go from cause to effect. - BBNs combine prior knowledge with observed data.
+- Naïve Bayes classifier assumes that ALL features are conditionally independent a target attribute. - A Bayesian network is a probabilistic graphical model that encodes probabilistic relationships among attributes of interest. - BBNs allow stating conditional independence assumptions that apply to subsets of the attributes. - Dependencies are modeled as graph where nodes correspond to attributes and edges to dependency between attributes.